 Ride the Staten Island Ferry: The Staten Island Ferry is used daily by thousands of commuters.
 Ride it for a great view of the Statue of Liberty, Ellis Island, New York Harbor, and the lower Manhattan skyline.
 You can’t beat the price: free.

 - Visit a museum for free (or nearly free): A number of museums allow free entry on Fridays.
 The Museum of Modern Art is free from 4 to 8pm on that day as is the Museum of the Moving Image.
 The Rubin Museum’s free Fridays run from 6 to 10pm, the New-York Historical Society from 6 to 8pm, and the Whitney Museum from 6 to 10pm.
-Remember that a number of museums—most prominently the Metropolitan Museum, the Brooklyn Museum, and the American Museum of Natural History—charge a “suggested donation,” meaning you could, without shame, pay just a nickel for entrance.
+Remember that a number of museums—most prominently the Brooklyn Museum, and the American Museum of Natural History—charge a “suggested donation,” meaning you could, without shame, pay just a nickel for entrance.